 The primary goal of First Hunt is to create lifelong waterfowl hunters.
 So, we recommend you prioritize your efforts on individuals who have never waterfowl hunted before.
 After that, you can focus on novice hunters who are looking for more experience.
-Remember that kids, especially girls, may not know anyone else who hunts.
 Your mentored hunt is important social reinforcement.